Herbalist Naturopath: The Benefits of Natural Medicine

 Naturopathic Medical School

 To become a licensed naturopathic doctor, I first had to graduate from an accredited naturopathic medical school.
-These schools provide a comprehensive education in the principles and practices of naturopathic medicine, including botanical medicine, nutrition, homeopathy, and physical medicine.
+These schools provide a comprehensive education in the principles and practices of naturopathic medicine, including botanical medicine, nutrition, homoeopathy, and physical medicine.

-The coursework at these schools is rigorous and demanding, and includes both classroom instruction and clinical training.
+The coursework at these schools is rigorous and demanding and includes both classroom instruction and clinical training.

 Some of the topics covered in the curriculum include anatomy, physiology, biochemistry, pathology, diagnosis, and treatment.